T-Python-Sep-24/UNIT-PROJECT-3/README.md

 ## Use Git & Github to manage and track changes in your project.
 - At lease commit and sync the changes once at the end of everyday.

-## Edit the README.md file to include (include the info at the top):
-- Project Name
-- Project Description
-- Features list.

-**Online Learning Platform:**

-- **Overview:** Develop a platform for online courses, quizzes, and educational resources.
-- **Features:**
-- User registration and profile management.
-- Course creation and enrollment.
-- Quiz and assessment functionalities.
-- Progress tracking and certificates.

-**Crowdfunding Platform:**

-- **Overview:** Build a crowdfunding website where users can create campaigns and seek financial support for their projects.
-- **Features:**
-    - User profiles with project history.
-    - Campaign creation and customization.
-    - Payment integration for contributions.
-    - Progress tracking and updates.

-**Job Board and Recruitment System:**

-- **Overview:** Develop a platform for job seekers and employers to connect.
-- **Features:**
-    - User profiles with resumes.
-    - Job posting and application functionalities.
-    - Search and filter options for jobs.
-    - Employer dashboards for managing postings.

-**Inventory Management System:**

-- **Overview:** Build a system for tracking and managing inventory for businesses.
-- **Features:**
-    - User authentication with roles (e.g., admin, staff).
-    - Product catalog with stock levels.
-    - Order processing and tracking.
-    - Reporting and analytics.

-**Recipe Sharing Platform:**

-- **Overview:** Create a platform where users can share and discover recipes.
-- **Features:**
-    - User accounts with saved recipes.
-    - Recipe creation and editing.
-    - Search and categorization of recipes.
-    - User ratings and reviews.

 ## Resources: